While visiting the Newengland States, Hans DK5JI (911) also visited ARRL club station

 ||OP of that QSO: Joe, DL4CF (1259)

-This picture shows our members Ric, DL2SD (705) and Norbert, DJ3TU (1789).
+This picture we received from our members Ric, DL2SD (705) and Norbert, DJ3TU (1789).
 It was taken at the fieldday of the

 German local group "Z46".
 (Tnx DL2SD)